harvard-edtech/caccl/README.md

 > :--- | :--- | :---
 > launched | boolean | if true, the user successfully launched the app via LTI
 > authorized | boolean | if true, we have authorization to access the Canvas API
+> authFailed | boolean | true if authorization failed
+> authFailureReason | string | the reason authorization failed if `authFailed` is true (see reasons list below)
 > launchInfo | object | included if `launched` is true, see [launchInfo docs](https://github.com/harvard-edtech/caccl-lti/blob/master/docs/LaunchInfo.md) for full list of properties
 >
 > **Note:** see [launchInfo docs](https://github.com/harvard-edtech/caccl-lti/blob/master/docs/LaunchInfo.md) for more on the `launchInfo` property.
+>
+> Possible values of `authFailureReason`:
+>
+> - "error" - a Canvas error occurred: Canvas responded erratically during the authorization process
+> - "internal_error" - an internal error occurred on the server while attempting to process authorization
+> - "denied" - the user denied the app access to Canvas when they were prompted
+> - "invalid_client" - the app's client_id is invalid: the app is not approved to interact with Canvas

 _Sending requests to the server:_